Skip to content

 Labels

 A-SIMD Area: SIMD (Single Instruction Multiple Data) A-target-feature Area: Enabling/disabling target features like AVX, Neon, etc. B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-Libs-Tracked Libs issues that are tracked on the team's project board.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC Libs-Tracked Libs issues that are tracked on the team's project board.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.

 Projects